Blog

 • Produces a unique store design without costing as much as many other retail layouts

-• Can be used to direct the customer flow toward a certain product
+• Can direct foot traffic toward a specific product

 Here are the cons to consider about a geometric floor plan:

-• Can be too eccentric for the older demographics of customers
+• Can be too eccentric for older or more conservative shoppers

 • Not always the best option for maximizing a store’s space for displaying merchandise

-Using shapes and angles in geometric stores allows your brand to use various custom merchandise displays.
-Custom floor displays that fit the store’s geometric shelving are a smart choice.
-You can use cardboard sidekick displays and power wing displays to have your products in key areas.
-Consider a variety of displays in different shapes and sizes for stores with geometric layouts.
-This way, your products will fit in with the overall creativity of the store while still being eye-catching.
+Using shapes and angles in geometric stores allows your brand to use various custom merchandise displays that fit your shelving.
+You can use cardboard sidekick and power wing displays to showcase bestsellers.
+Your products will fit in with the store’s vibe while still being eye-catching.

 5. Grid

-The grid layout is the traditional retail store floor plan that everyone is most familiar with.
-Almost every grocery store, pharmacy and convenience store uses a grid layout.
+The grid layout is the traditional retail store floor plan seen in almost every grocery store, pharmacy and convenience store.
 In most cases, a grid layout design has several long aisles.
-The store will also usually place impulse-buy items at the front of the store and other items near the back.
-In this way, a grid layout walks customers by impulse-buy items on their way to and from the products they really need.
+Stockers will also usually place impulse-buy items at the front and other items near the back, walking shoppers by these products on their way to and from the products they need.

-While large retail stores benefit from a grid layout, smaller stores should be careful about whether they have enough space to follow a grid layout.
-When a store lacks the space to accommodate a grid layout, customers can end up feeling cramped in the narrow aisles or overwhelmed by the amount of merchandise packed tightly into one space.
+While large retail stores benefit from a grid layout, smaller stores may lack the space to accommodate this floor plan.
+As a result, customers can end up feeling cramped in the narrow aisles or overwhelmed by the amount of merchandise packed tightly into one area.

-• More customers can find your products because the grid design prompts them to browse multiple aisles
+• The grid design prompts customers to browse multiple aisles.

-• It may be a frustrating layout for customers who want to make a shortcut to the products they know they need
+• It may frustrate shoppers who want a shortcut to the products they know they need.

-• Lots of merchandise lined up with few visual breaks can be overwhelming for some customers
+• Lots of merchandise lined up with few visual breaks can be overwhelming.

-As the most common store layouts, there are several displays you can use to promote your products.
-Nearly every type of product display can work in these stores, from the versatile endcap display to pallet displays.
-You can use endcap displays to launch products effectively.
-Consumers are bound to pass by the end of the aisle, so use several endcap displays to your benefit.
+Nearly any product display can work well with a grid layout.
+For example, you can use several endcap displays to attract consumers when they pass by the end of the aisle.
 Inline displays can highlight your products on the shelf.
 If a store is large enough, pallet displays ensure your product is unmissable while shoppers browse.

 6. Loop

-The loop retail store layout, also known as the racetrack layout, creates a deliberately closed-loop path that guides customers around the store and all the way around to the checkout.
-In between the store’s entrance and the checkout, the loop walks customers past every piece of merchandise the store has to offer.
+The loop retail store layout, also known as the racetrack layout, creates a deliberately closed-loop path that guides customers around the store to the checkout.
+The loop walks customers past every piece of merchandise between the store’s entrance and the checkout.

-Most loop store designs feature a main aisle or corridor that directs customers through the store in a circular path.
-The looped path provides well-defined parameters that take customers on a well-marked journey through the store.
-In this way, the loop layout easily controls the flow of traffic and guarantees that each customer gets exposed to the most products possible.
+The looped main corridor provides well-defined parameters that take customers on a circular path through the store.
+In this way, the loop layout easily controls traffic flow and exposes each customer to the most products possible.

-Although a loop store layout can be aggravating for customers who only need a few specific items, a well-executed loop layout can tell your brand’s story in a way that disarms even the most hurried of customers.
-As long as the main loop aisle doesn’t feel overly crowded, the loop layout is a great store design for building a memorable customer experience and can help sell more of your products.
+Though a loop store layout can irritate customers who only need a few specific items, a well-executed loop layout can tell your brand’s story in a way that disarms even the most hurried shoppers.
+If the primary aisle doesn’t feel overly crowded, the loop layout is an ideal design for building a memorable customer experience and selling more products.

-• Predictable traffic pattern allows promotional items to be placed where they will definitely get seen
+• Predictable traffic pattern allows you to place promotional items where people will see them.

-• Stores can be experimental with the journey the loop takes customers on similar to the way a museum exhibit walks visitors through a story
+• Stores can experiment with guiding shoppers, similar to the way a museum exhibit walks visitors through a story.

-• Encourages customers to spend more time browsing items and interacting with product displays
+• It encourages customers to spend more time browsing items and interacting with product displays.

 These are the cons of a loop layout:

-• It may be a frustrating layout for customers who know what they’re looking for and want to keep their shopping trip short
+• It may frustrate shoppers who know what they’re looking for and want to keep their shopping trip short.

 Promotions can be successful in loop layouts.
-Shoppers have to follow a certain path, so having a temporary display where they can try out your products works well.
-People are guaranteed to walk past and you can grab their attention.
-Promotions and freestanding displays work well in loop layouts.
-Custom freestanding displays are also ideal as they can be placed in the consumer’s line of site.
+Shoppers must follow a set path, so place a temporary display that grabs their attention and persuades them to try your products.
+Custom freestanding displays work well, as you can place them in your consumer’s sightline.
 Meanwhile, power wing and sidekick displays can break the monotony of shelves and tempt shoppers to your products.

 7. Free-Flow

-Also known as the free-form layout, the free-flow layout follows its own floor plan philosophy.
-A free-flow store design doesn’t attempt to control the flow of customer traffic at all.
-Instead, the lax layout encourages customers to wander around free of following any pre-determined traffic patterns.
+Also known as the free-form layout, the free-flow layout doesn’t attempt to control customer traffic at all.
+Instead, the lax layout encourages customers to wander around without following a predetermined pattern.

-The success of a free-flow retail store design relies on taking human behavior into account.
+This design relies on human behavior.
 A well-designed free-flow store layout can promote more browsing and impulse purchases by strategically using signage, window displays, merchandise placement and customer traffic paths.

-The lack of a defined pattern that comes with choosing a free-flow layout can actually make this type of retail store layout the most complex model.
+The lack of a defined pattern can make this retail store layout the most complex model.
 It can be easy to make poor design choices within the free-flow framework, such as setting the shelves too close together, putting the checkout area in the wrong section of the store or neglecting to create enough visual breaks.

-Despite these potential floor plan design mistakes, a free-flow layout can be well-suited for a creatively focused store or an upscale brand that wants to prioritize the customer experience.
-The free-flow layout provides enough floor plan design freedom for a store to create a retail experience unlike any other.
-This unique layout has the potential to attract and retain customers by offering an experience no other store can.
+Despite these potential floor plan design mistakes, a free-flow layout can be well-suited for a creatively focused store or an upscale brand that wants to prioritize customer service.
+The design provides enough freedom for a store to create a unique and memorable retail experience.

 The pros of picking a free-flow retail layout include:

-• Is a great floor plan for small spaces because it is versatile and flexible
+• It’s a great floor plan for small spaces because it is versatile and flexible.

-• Creates extra space to lower the likelihood of customers bumping into one another
+• Creates extra space to lower the likelihood of shoppers bumping into one another.

 The following are the cons of choosing a free-flow retail layout: